fdhgh/RegresInAPITests/README.md

 # RegresInAPITests

 Automated Test Suite for https://reqres.in/ using Cucumber and Rest Assured.
 This suite covers ‘happy path’ tests for each of the CRUD actions of the Regres API.
-The tests response is checked for the correct information based on the request, as well as a generic response time check.
+The test response is checked for the correct information based on the request, as well as a generic response time check.

 ## General Info